Catherine II Sofie Auguste von Anhalt-Zerbst, Tsarina of Russia1

 F, #101941, b.
 2 May 1729, d.
 17 November 1796

 Catherine II Sofie Auguste von Anhalt-Zerbst, Tsarina of Russia also went by the nick-name of Catherine 'the Great'.
-She and Stanislas II August Poniatowski, King of Poland were associated.3 She was baptised with the name of Sophie Auguste Frederike von Anhalt-Zerbst.
-As a result of her marriage, Catherine II Sofie Auguste von Anhalt-Zerbst, Tsarina of Russia was styled as Ekaterina Alexseivna Romanov on 1 September 1745.1 As a result of her marriage, Catherine II Sofie Auguste von Anhalt-Zerbst, Tsarina of Russia was styled as Tsarina Ekaterina II 'the Great' of Russia in 1762.1
+She and Stanislas II August Poniatowski, King of Poland were associated.3 She was given the name of Sophie Auguste Frederike von Anhalt-Zerbst at birth.
+After her marriage, Catherine II Sofie Auguste von Anhalt-Zerbst, Tsarina of Russia was styled as Ekaterina Alexseivna Romanov on 1 September 1745.1 After her marriage, Catherine II Sofie Auguste von Anhalt-Zerbst, Tsarina of Russia was styled as Tsarina Ekaterina II 'the Great' of Russia in 1762.1

 Children of Catherine II Sofie Auguste von Anhalt-Zerbst, Tsarina of Russia and Petr III Romanov, Tsar of Russia